-Many studies have estimated that about 10% of people in jails and prisons have severe mental illnesses.
+Many studies have estimated that at least 10% of people in jails and prisons have severe mental illnesses.
 Many people with severe mental illnesses cycle between the community and criminal justice systems without getting treatment for their illnesses.
 Community-based treatment is more effective than prison in preventing repeated offenses for many people with severe mental illnesses.

-Assuming that both treatment and incarceration cost the same,7 most Western Kentucky adults (70%) favored replacing prison sentences with mandatory mental illness treatment programs for people who have severe mental illnesses and who are convicted of non-violent crimes.
-An even larger percentage (83%) favored treatment over incarceration when the person has no prior criminal record.
-Support for replacing prison with treatment was similar in Western Kentucky as it was for Kentucky in general (see Figures 14-15).
+Assuming that both treatment and incarceration cost the same,7 most Eastern Kentucky adults (72%) favored replacing prison sentences with mandatory mental illness treatment programs for people with severe mental illnesses who are convicted of non-violent crimes.
+An even larger percentage (77%) favored treatment over incarceration when the person has no prior criminal record.
+Support for replacing prison with treatment was about the same in Eastern Kentucky as it was for Kentucky in general (see Figures 14-15).